Two families of indexable partially observable restless bandits and Whittle index computation: Introduction

 We are interested in resource allocation and scheduling problems where the state of each arm is not fully-observed.
 Such \textit{partially observable} restless bandit models are conceptually and computationally more challenging.
-The sufficient conditions for indexability that are derived for fully-observed bandits~\cite{whittle1988restless,weber1990index,glazebrook2005index,glazebrook2006some,glazebrook2013monotone,akbarzadeh2021conditions,ruiz2020multi} are not directly applicable to the partially observable setting.
-The existing literature on partially observable restless bandits often restricts attention to models where each arm has two states \cite{guha2010approximation,kaza2019sequential,kaza2018restless,villar2016indexability,abad2016near,meshram2018whittle,aalto2016whittle}, and some time, it is also assumed that the two states are positively correlated \cite{kaza2018restless,kaza2019sequential,aalto2016whittle}.
-There are very few results for general state space models under partial observability \cite{larranaga2016dynamic,dance2019optimal,qian2016restless,akbarzadeh2019dynamic}, and, for such models, indexability is often verified numerically.
+The sufficient conditions for indexability that are derived for fully-observed bandits~\cite{whittle1988restless,weber1990index,glazebrook2005index,glazebrook2006some,glazebrook2013monotone,akbarzadeh2022conditions,ruiz2020multi} are not directly applicable to the partially observable setting.
+The existing literature on partially observable restless bandits often restricts attention to models where each arm has two states \cite{guha2010approximation,kaza2019sequential,kaza2018restless,villar2016indexability,abad2016near,borkar2017whittle,meshram2018whittle,aalto2016whittle,mate2020collapsing}.
+In some cases, it is also assumed that the two states are positively correlated \cite{kaza2018restless,kaza2019sequential,aalto2016whittle}; in others, it is assumed that the state dynamics are independent of the chosen action~\cite{larranaga2016dynamic,dance2019optimal,liu2021index}.
+There are very few results for general finite state space models under partial observability \cite{qian2016restless,akbarzadeh2019dynamic,larranaga2016dynamic,dance2019optimal,liu2021index}, and, for such models, indexability is often verified numerically.
 In addition, there are very few algorithms to compute the Whittle index for such models.

+Recently, alternative index-based heuristics for partially observable restless bandits~\cite{brown2020index} has been proposed, but we restrict to Whittle index policy in this paper.

-The main contributions of our paper are as follows: \begin{itemize} \item We investigate partial observable restless bandits with general state spaces and consider two observation models, which we call model A and model B. We show that both models are indexable. \item For model A, we provide a closed-form expression to compute the Whittle index.
-For model B, we provide a refinement of the adaptive greedy algorithm of \cite{akbarzadeh2021conditions} to efficiently compute the Whittle index. \item We present a detailed numerical study which illustrates that the Whittle index policy performs close to optimal for small scale systems and outperforms a commonly used heuristic (the myopic policy) for large-scale systems. \end{itemize}
+The main contributions of our paper are as follows: \begin{itemize} \item We investigate partially observable restless bandits with general finite state spaces and consider two observation models, which we call model A and model B. We show that both models are indexable. \item For model A, we provide a closed-form expression to compute the Whittle index.
+For model B, we provide a refinement of the adaptive greedy algorithm of \cite{akbarzadeh2022conditions} to efficiently compute the Whittle index. \item We present a detailed numerical study which illustrates that the Whittle index policy performs close to optimal for small scale systems and outperforms a commonly used heuristic (the myopic policy) for large-scale systems. \end{itemize}